M2TeamArchived/NSudo/Readme.md

     privileges and the default Integrity Level.
         NSudo -U:T -P:E cmd
 ```

 Example：If you want to run Command Prompt with TrustedInstaller, enable all
-privileges and the default Integrity Level
+privileges and the default Integrity Level:

 > NSudo -U:T -P:E cmd

+Starting from NSudo 5.0.1708.16, the command line nested quotes is supported.
+For example:

+> NSudo -U:T cmd /c "dir "C:\Program Files" & pause"

+### Shortcut List

 You can edit NSudo.json to custom the Shortcut list, here are the demo
 (NSudo.json in the NSudo.exe's folder):

 ```
 {
   "ShortCutList_V2": {